Demagalawrence/Demagalawrence/README.md

 I’m a **Software Engineering student at Bugema University, uganda.**   Passionate about **programming, open source, and solving real-world problems**
-Currently learning **Java, HTML, CSS, Git/GitHub. also learning more about frameworks e.g react native and django Working on **small projects** to grow my skills and build my portfolio
-Looking to contribute to  open-source projects**
+Currently learning **Java, HTML, CSS, Git/GitHub. also learning more about frameworks e.g react native and django Looking to contribute to  open-source projects**